NetworkBlockDevice/nbd/doc/proto.md

 C: 64 bits, offset (unsigned)
 C: 32 bits, length (unsigned)
 C: (*length* bytes of data if the request is of type `NBD_CMD_WRITE`)

+#### Structured request message

+The structured request message, sent by the client, looks as follows:

+C: 32 bits, 0x668e33ef, magic (`NBD_STRUCTURED_REPLY_MAGIC`)
+C: 64 bits, request length
+C: 8 bits, header length
+C: 24 bits, reserved for future use (MUST be zeroed by client, unknown bits MUST be ignored by server)
+C: 16 bits, command flags
+C: 16 bits, type
+C: 64 bits, handle
+C: 64 bits, offset
+C: 64 bits, affected length

+The structured request message can only be used if the following conditions are set:

+- The client requested block sizes from the server, as set out under `NBD_INFO_BLOCK_SIZE`;
+- The client requested its use during negotiation using the `NBD_OPT_STRUCTURED_REQUEST` option, and the server accepted that request with `NBD_REP_ACK`

+If a client negotiated `NBD_OPT_STRUCTURED_REQUEST`, it MUST use `NBD_OPT_GO` with `NBD_INFO_BLOCK_SIZE`.
+The server SHOULD reply to the `NBD_OPT_GO` request with `NBD_REP_ERR_BLOCK_SIZE_REQD` in case it does not, unless other error conditions are also met in which case it may opt to report another error instead.

+All fields in the structured request message have the same meaning as their counterparts in the simple request message.
+The three length fields have this meaning:

+- Affected length: matches the meaning of the length field in the simple request message.
+Note that the affected length field is 64 bits rather than the 32 of the length field in the simple request message.
+  Regardless of the size of this field, clients MUST abide by the allowed request lengths as provided for by way of the `NBD_INFO_BLOCK_SIZE` datum sent by the server.
+- Header length: the length of the request header.
+Currently MUST always be 44, although future extensions MAY add extra fields and thus change the header length.
+- Request length: the length of the request as a whole; that is, the length of the header plus any data that was sent by the client along with the request.
+In the case of `NBD_CMD_WRITE`, this equals header length + affected length; for all other commands, this equals header length (44).

+A client MUST use either structured requests or simple requests throughout; once structured requests have been negotiated, the use of simple requests is not allowed.
+A server SHOULD reply to a simple request with `EINVAL`.

 #### Simple reply message